 First things first: I had to learn to ride off-road, on really wild terrain.
 Since I lived in the paved and civilized Chicago suburbs, I couldn't just ride in the south forty, so I hooked up with a friend who was into off-road competition.
 I bought myself a big competition dirtbike and proceeded to spend the spring of 1981 running into trees and getting stuck in mudholes on the northern Illinois/Indiana enduro circuit.
 While I didn't do well in terms of competition (I rarely finished at all, let alone in a competitive position), I learned a lot about getting stuck and getting unstuck, getting up and down steep hills, crossing streams without drowning the engine, and hopping over logs that were bigger than the bike's ground cleaance.
 I learned a lot about how to ride in the dirt without falling off, and a lot more about how to get back on after I did fall off.

 But the competition bike, a big two-stroke, wasn't up to the task of a cross-country trip; for that I'd need a bigger, dual-purpose bike.
 Nowadays I'd have a huge variety of bikes to choose from, particularly the BMW G/S series of "adventure touring" bikes or the Buell Ulysses.
-But in '81, the off-road Beemers were still heavy and primitive, so I ended up with a big thumper single: a '79 Yamaha XT500.
+But in the fall of 1980, the only such bike around was the BMW, which, because it had been released only a year earlier, I did not know existed.
+So I ended up with a big thumper single: a '79 Yamaha XT500.
 I chose the two-year-old model intentionally--1979 had been the last year of points-style ignition, and I figured that if I was going out into the wilderness alone I'd want a bike with an ignition system that could be repaired.
 Points require constant maintenance, but they fail by slowly degrading, and when they start acting up you can always get them to work a little longer.
 An electronic ignition, in contrast, tends to work perfectly... until it doesn't work at all, at which point there's nothing you can do but push your bike home and go buy a new module.
 Not the kind of thing you want to have fail fifty miles into the desert.
 So, even though it cost as much as the new '81 model, I bought a "non-current" '79.

 I made a number of changes to the bike to prepare it for this trip.
 The stock gas tank, a beautiful polished aluminum vessel, only held two gallons.
 Not enough for the distances in that country.
 So it came off, replaced by a five-gallon plastic tank (the new tank was translucent, and a friend of mine was always threatening to put some plastic goldfish in it).
 For highway cruising, I changed out the rear sprocket.
 Luggage for dirtbikes was obviously not available, so I constructed my own rear rack from angle stock and bolted onto this rack a pair of saddlebags made from cheap K-Mart suitcases.
 And for the piece de resistance, I had a custom touring seat made on the stock pan, a plush, wide-at-the-back, narrow-at-the-front bucket whose comfort rivaled that of any Gold Wing.
 The result was perhaps not pretty (especially with a pair of wet swim shorts bungeed to the saddlebag to dry), but it worked.
 In fact, the 860 miles I did between Silver City, NM, and Austin, TX, on the way home still stands as my longest single day on a bike.
 Not bad for an unbalanced, rigidly-mounted thumper.